kimkha/loopback3-xTotalCount/README.md

 ## Changes in this fork:
 Added compatibility with API calls involving related models. for example:
 GET /books/{id}/chapters
-Returns the correct count result
+Returns the correct count result as `X-Total-Count` header

 ## Install